Asymptotic charges of a quadrupolar naked singularity: Conclusions

 \subsubsection{Acknowledgements}

 We are grateful to J. A. Valiente Kroon, Nicolas Cresto, Laurent Friedel and J. L. Jaramillo for their helpful comments on this manuscript.
 Calculations in this project used the computer algebra system Mathematica with the package xAct \cite{xAct}.
-EG holds an FCT investigator grant 2020.03845.CEECIND.
+EG held an FCT investigator grant (2020.03845.CEECIND) during the early stages of this research project.
 MM gratefully acknowledges support from Perimeter Institute for Theoretical Physics through the Fields-AIMS-Perimeter fellowship.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
+This work was supported by the Simons Collaboration on Celestial Holography.

 {\thesection.\arabic{equation}}